thommcgrath/ZirconProgressIndicator/Documentation/docs/index.md

 - `MajorAngle` is the leading angle.
 Same rules apply.
 - `ForeColor` is the color of the fill.
 - `BackColor` is the color of the track.
+- `BorderColor` is the border color around the track.
 - `CancelState` is used to specify wether or not to draw a cancel button.